zender/rxstack/README.md

 });
 ```

+As you see you can integrate any databse framework.

 ### <a name="testing"></a> Testing
-Automatic tests are an essential part of the fully functional software product.
+Automated tests are an essential part of the fully functional software product.
 That is very critical to cover at least
 the most sensitive parts of your system.
 In order to achieve that goal, we produce a set of different tests
 like integration tests, unit tests, functional tests, and so on.